University of Kansas

 Admission Requirements

 • Applicants must complete all the prerequisite courses below prior to the start of classes.
 A résumé, official transcripts from all colleges/universities and AP/IB/CLEP (if applicable), and three letters of recommendation are required in addition to the online application.
 Admission is competitive; applicants are not guaranteed admission.
-Applications are reviewed on the basis of documentation of personal and scholastic aptitude as evidenced by: academic achievement, personal statement of interest and commitment to nursing, references, extracurricular, volunteer or community activities, personal characteristics, and nursing work experience.
+Applications are reviewed on the basis of documentation of personal and scholastic aptitude as evidenced by academic achievement, personal statement of interest and commitment to nursing, references, extracurricular, volunteer or community activities, personal characteristics, and nursing work experience.

 • When calculating GPA, all non‐vocational and non‐remedial courses from all colleges and universities attended are considered.
 With the exception of Intermediate Algebra, remedial courses are not factored into the GPA.
 When a course is repeated, both the original and the new grade are factored into the GPA.
 With the exception of ADN courses, courses that do not transfer to KU are not factored into the GPA.
 A minimum GPA of 2.75 is required to be considered for admission.